 Yummy baby squid!
 Very crunchy and not the tasteless common variety.

-And yes, there's free flow of Hagen Daz and Movenpick ice cream.
+The buffet also includes a free flow of Hagen Daz and Movenpick ice cream.
 The restaurant is open from 11:30am to 5am daily, and it costs just NT499 per person for dinner.